jsim2010/partite/CONTRACT.md

 motion
 : An object composed of:
-- a list of premises
+- a list of 1 or more premises that are currently in the docket
 - an alteration
 : It can be adopted to indicate the alteration shall be applied in order to resolve the list of premises.